gvwilson/thirdbit/_posts/2015/2015-04-13-the-future-then-and-now.md

   upon reading the second,
   is how far we still have to go to make all of this <em>normal</em>.
   As William Gibson said,
-  "The future is already here&mdash;it's just not very evenly distributed."
+  "The future is already here–it's just not very evenly distributed."
 </p>